Afro–Kittitians and Nevisians: History

 There is little recorded information about the family structures of slaves on St. Kitts and Nevis, but slave “marriages” appear to have been encouraged as they were sometimes recorded by planters.
 Children might grow up partially in a nuclear family situation, but were socialized as a group.
 Oral traditions, such as the Anansi spider from West Africa, were passed down.
 Around the age of 4 or 5 children were first put to work, generally in groups called a “hogmeat gang”.
 In these “gangs” 5 or 6 children were supervised by a slave woman while they did lighter work such as weeding and feeding animals.
 At night, children would eat small meals, often prepared by their mothers, consisting mostly of imported grain.

 In December the slave population had slightly more freedom and were often given extra beef and pork.
 The white population on the islands however organized guards to monitor the activities of slaves during their time off.
 In general, the white population was wary of slaves revolting.
 In 1639 the French had to dispatch 500 men to put down an uprising on St. Kitts.
 African slaves resisted bondage in other ways, such as taking food from their masters to supplement their meager rations, and meeting to elect their own officials.

 On the eve of emancipation approximately 11% of the population on the islands were freed colored people.
 Skilled slaves could buy their freedom by earning wages for their crafts, such as carpentry and masonry, on their day off.
 Freedom could also be gained legislatively and through wills.
 Children with slave mothers and white fathers enjoyed relative freedom of movement, but were still barred from owning land and thus participating in government.

 Communities of freed people developed, with inhabitants mostly working trades but in some cases earning a living as merchants.
 From the 1770s onwards, freed people would often migrate to Trinidad or Demerara to earn higher wages.

+African Origin

+The slave population of t.
+Kitts and Nevis originated from a variety of ethnic groups from West and Central Africa.
+These include groups such as the Mande (Malinke, Bambara, Mende), Temne, Fulani, Akan, Igbo, and Congo.
+Of the African-born slave population in 1817, Central African populations were the most prominent, followed by the Igbo, and the Senegambians (mainly the Malinke).